-Other receivables include miscellaneous receivable and unamortised portion of the upfront discount on EMTN prepaid.
+Other receivables include miscellaneous receivable and the unamortised portion of the upfront discount on EMTN.
 These accounts relate to the straight-line amortisation of premiums of debt instruments held (determined using the effective interest rate at inception date) and also include accruals and prepaid expenses.

-The expected credit loss attached to the other receivables balance was considered and assessed by the Directors at 31 December 2022 as being null and as a result, no impairment was recognised in the respective periods.
+The expected credit loss attached to the other receivables balance was considered and assessed by the Board of Directors at 31 December 2023 and 31 December 2022 as being null and as a result, no impairment was recognised in the respective periods.